nextcloud-releases/all-in-one/readme.md

 No and it will not be added.
 If you only want to run it locally, you may have a look at the following documentation: [local-instance.md](./local-instance.md)

 ### Are other ports than then default 443 for Nextcloud supported?
 No and they will not be.
 Please use a dedicated domain for Nextcloud and set it up correctly by following the [reverse proxy documentation](./reverse-proxy.md).
-If port 443 and/or 80 is blocked for you, you may use the ACME DNS-challenge or a Cloudflare Argo Tunnel.
+If port 443 and/or 80 is blocked for you, you may use the ACME DNS-challenge or a Cloudflare Tunnel.

 ### Can I run Nextcloud in a subdirectory on my domain?
 No and it will not be added.
 Please use a dedicated domain for Nextcloud and set it up correctly by following the [reverse proxy documentation](./reverse-proxy.md).